Tiffany glass: Tiffany Studios

+Tiffany was intrigued by glass production in medieval Europe, and was disappointed by the type of glass produced in the 19th century in The United States.
+According to Rachel Bradshaw, "Tiffany came to realize that the nineteenth century windows lacked the brilliance and quality of this medieval glass.
+Instead, nineteenth century artisans placed more emphasis on naturalistic detail rather than on color, using enamels to create the effects of drapery, hair, facial features, and foliage."
+Although the United States did not have many experts in the field of glass at the time, Tiffany started doing experiments with glass and color.
+He was able to modernize some of the glassworks he has seen in textbooks about medieval glass, and those he had seen in Europe.

+From there Tiffany started conducting more experiments and established a new era for what is known to be glasswork.
+An article by the Metropolitan Museum of Art said, "Of all of Tiffany's artistic endeavors, leaded-glass brought him the greatest recognition.
+Tiffany and his early rival, John La Farge, revolutionized the look of stained glass, which had remained essentially unchanged since medieval times when craftsmen utilized flat panes of white and colored glass with details painted with glass paints before firing and leading."

-The favrile, or "fabrile" glass was manufactured at the Tiffany factory located at 96–18 43rd Avenue in the Corona section of Queens from 1901 to 1932.
-Today, the Louis Tiffany School or New York City's P.S. (public school) 110Q, is now built on the old site.
+Tiffany's favrile glass was manufactured at the Tiffany factory located at 96–18 43rd Avenue in Corona, Queens from 1901 to 1932.
+The Louis Tiffany School, New York City P.S. (public school) 110Q, was built on the old site.

 Closing

 The closing of the factory has been a matter of some controversy.
 Tiffany's glass fell out of favor in the 1910s, and by the 1920s a foundry had been installed for a separate bronze company.
-Tiffany's leadership and talent, as well as his father's money and old firm allowed Tiffany to relaunch Tiffany studios as a marketing strategy in order for his business to thrive.
+Tiffany's leadership and talent, as well as his father's money and old firm allowed Tiffany to relaunch Tiffany Studios as a marketing strategy in order for his business to thrive.
 In 1932, Tiffany Studios filed for bankruptcy.
 Ownership of the complex passed back to the original owners of the factory — the Roman Bronze Works — which had served as a subcontractor to Tiffany for many years."
 John Polachek, founder of the General Bronze Corporation —who had worked at the Tiffany Studios earlier— purchased the Roman Bronze Works (the old Tiffany Studios).
 General Bronze then became the largest bronze fabricator in New York City formed through the merger of his own companies and Tiffany's Corona factory.
 Louis Tiffany subsequently died in 1933.